Concatenative synthesis: In music

 The basic techniques are similar to those for speech, although with differences due to the differing nature of speech and music: for example, the segmentation is not into phonetic units but often into subunits of musical notes or events.

-Zero Point, the first full-length album by Rob Clouth (Mesh 2020), features self-made concatenative synthesis software called the ‘Reconstructor’ which "chops sampled sounds into tiny pieces and rearranges them to replicate a target sound.
-This allowed Clouth to use and manipulate his own beatboxing, a technique used on ‘Into’ and ‘The Vacuum State’."
+Zero Point, the first full-length album by Rob Clouth (Mesh 2020), features self-made concatenative synthesis software called the 'Reconstructor' which "chops sampled sounds into tiny pieces and rearranges them to replicate a target sound.
+This allowed Clouth to use and manipulate his own beatboxing, a technique used on 'Into' and 'The Vacuum State'."
 Clouth's concatenative synthesis algorithm was adapted from 'Let It Bee — Towards NMF-Inspired Audio Mosaicing' by Jonathan Driedger, Thomas Prätzlich, and Meinard Müller.

+Clouth's work on Zero Point was cited as an inspiration for recent innovations in concatenative synthesis as outlined in "The Concatenator: A Bayesian Approach to Real Time Concatenative Musaicing" by Chris Tralie and Ben Cantil (ISMIR 2024), which improved on the speed, accuracy, and playability of prior realtime concatenative synthesis methods.
+The new algorithm serves as the engine behind the Concatenator plugin by DataMind Audio, which is currently still in beta.